xiea2205/spark-seprep/assignments/assignment3/assignment3.md

    - Both P1 and P2 should create a fork of the `DS219/seprep` repository.

 **4. Folder Creation:**
-   - After forking the repository, P2 will create a folder with the following nomenclature: `<Team Number>_<Teammate 1 Name>_<Teammate 2 Name>`.
+   - After forking the repository, P2 will create a folder in `assignments/assignment3` with the following nomenclature: `<Team Number>_<Teammate 1 Name>_<Teammate 2 Name>`.
 For example, if your team number is 3 and the teammates are Alice and Bob, the folder name would be `Team3_Alice_Bob`.
    - Inside this folder, P2 should add a new document named `<Their Name>.md`.

 **5. Upstream Repository Setup:**